DustinVenegas/dotfiles/nvim/README.md

 ##### Creating and Modifying Virtual Environments

-Keep these in mind when creating or modifying the python virtualenv instances:
+Keep these in mind when creating or modifying the python `virtualenv`, `pipfile`, or `pipenv` components:
   * Each folder under `python-venvs` should represent an environment and contain a `Pipfile`
   * Each `Pipfile` contains the python dependencies, specifically for neovim, for the virtual environment
   * Each python environment must include the `neovim` module